 One of the primary benefits of bankruptcy is its ability to eliminate or reduce unsecured debts, such as credit card balances and medical bills.
 In Texas, the two main types of bankruptcy for individuals are Chapter 7 and Chapter 13.

-Chapter 13 Bankruptcy: Often referred to as “reorganization” bankruptcy, Chapter 13 involves creating a repayment plan to pay off debts over three to five years.
-This option is beneficial for individuals with a steady income who need more time to catch up on overdue payments or who have valuable assets they wish to keep.
+Chapter 13 Bankruptcy: Often referred to as “reorganization” bankruptcy, it involves creating a repayment plan to pay off debts over 3-5 years.
+This option is beneficial for individuals with a steady income.
+It is also helpful for those who need more time to catch up on overdue payments.

 Factors That Will Help You Decide When To File